mattsherwood87/CoNNECT/docs/source/broad_analysis_tools/connect_create_project_db.rst

 ==========================

-This function creates the Project's searchTable and searchSourceTable, as defined via the :ref:`credentials JSON file <read_creds_python>`.
+This function creates the Project's searchTable and searchSourceTable, as defined via the :ref:`read_creds_python`.

 This function can be executed via command-line only using the following options: